SudoSure/PersonalWebsite/README.md

 ## About Me

-I am a detail-oriented Data Science student at UC San Diego.
+I am a passionate detail-oriented Data Science student at UC San Diego.
 As a Research Intern at the California Policy Lab, I conducted national research on generational finances.
 In software development, I contributed to projects like UCR Campus Map using Google API and a text-based MMORPG game in C++.
 Proficient in languages such as Python, Java, and JavaScript, I excel in data science with projects on Spotify trends and health cost analysis.
 My skills extend to 3D model design, cybersecurity, and website development.
 I am a dedicated problem solver, passionate about pushing the boundaries of technology and data.

 ## Contact